johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Esp32_ato/Readme.md

 # ESP32 Auto Top Off

-The sketch is taking good shape and it will have 2 sensors monitoring the sump return chamber and one monitoring the Ato container.
-The pump will be a Tunzi ATO pump and will be supplied via 12 volts.
-To be able to turn on the pump I will be using an Mosfet module rather than a relay as these are soldi state so no moving parts to fail.
-The Esp will communicate to the Raspbeery pi via Mqtt.
-There will be a number of messages being sent.
+The sketch is taking on a good shape, and it will incorporate one sensor to monitor the sump return chamber, along with one sensor to monitor the ATO container.
+The pump in use will be a Tunzi ATO pump, powered by 12 volts.
+To activate the pump, I will utilize a Mosfet module instead of a relay, as Mosfets are solid-state components, eliminating the possibility of mechanical failure.

+Adjusting the pump's runtime will involve manipulating the 'pumpRun' variable, and I have determined that a 10-second duration suits my specific use case.
+Moreover, I will implement a fail-safe mechanism to cut the power supply to the pump if the sump's liquid level becomes excessively high, which could be attributed to an Esp32 malfunction.
+This will be a simple float switch.

+Facilitating communication between the Esp and the Raspberry Pi will involve employing MQTT.
+This will allow the exchange of multiple messages between the two devices, enhancing their interaction and functionality.

 1. ATO_Heart_Beat
 2. ATO_Sump_Check